wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 ## Creating a Conversation

 The iOS application needs to create new conversations/rooms.
-To create a new conversation for your Vonage application, you can call `/v0.2/conversations`.
+To create a new conversation for your Vonage application, call `/v0.2/conversations`.
 Add a `Body` struct to the `Conversation` struct in the `APIModels` file:

 ```swift
 struct Conversation: Content {